 What is discrimination and what are human rights?

-The Human Rights Code, the Canadian Human Rights Act and the Canadian Charter of Rights and Freedoms protect employees and others from discrimination and/or harassment on the basis of an individual’s or group’s personal characteristics including race, disability, place of origin, colour, citizenship, creed, sex, sexual orientation, gender identity, age, marital status and a number of other prohibited grounds.
+The Human Rights Code, the Canadian Human Rights Act and the Canadian Charter of Rights and Freedoms protect employees and others from discrimination and/or harassment on the basis of an individual’s or group’s personal characteristics including race, disability, place of origin, colour, citizenship, creed, sex, gender expression, gender identity, age, marital status and a number of other prohibited grounds.
 Discrimination can take many forms but is generally defined as a distinction related to the personal characteristics of an individual or group, which has the effect of imposing burdens, obligations, or disadvantages on the individual or group that is not imposed upon others, or which withholds or limits access to opportunities, benefits, and advantages available to other members of society.

 Discrimination can be overt and blatant such as when an employee is denied a job opportunity because of the colour of his or her skin, age, or religion.
 But sometimes it can be very subtle.
 For example, an employer may implement a workplace rule or requirement that applies to all workers and on first glance appears to affect all of them equally.
 However, when the requirement is actually implemented, it soon becomes apparent that the requirement has an adverse effect on an employee because of his or her disability, religion or other personal characteristic.
 Because the employee’s employment experience has been adversely affected relative to other employees who do not share his or her personal characteristics, the Human Rights Code and the Canadian Human Rights Act impose a duty upon his or her employer to accommodate him or her to the point of undue hardship.
 If the employer can’t demonstrate that it accommodated the employee to the point of undue hardship, the employer will have discriminated against the employee.